Years published: 2006, 2009, 2012, 2016, 2019, 2023

 Many children and adults with EoE show improvement with proton pump inhibitor therapy, as well diet modification so that allergenic food is removed, most commonly milk, egg, soy, wheat, nuts and fish.
 These foods are sometimes removed all at once or in a gradual manner, starting first with milk.
 Some affected individuals require a liquid formula diet fed through a feeding tube.
 Steroid medications are often used to control inflammation.
 Steroids are typically given by topical delivery by swallowing formulations designed for asthma such as inhaled fluticasone or by using a slurry of liquid budesonide.
 Additional endoscopies and biopsies are usually necessary to monitor the effectiveness of treatment.

-A major advance in EoE is the formation of the Consortium of Eosinophilic Gastrointestinal Disease Researchers (CEGIR), which is part of the Rare Diseases Clinical Research Center Network (RDCRN), supported by the National Institute of Health through the National Center for Advancing Translational Science (NCATS).
-CEGIR is directly funded by NCATS, as well as two other NIH institutes, the National Institute of Allergy and Infectious Disease (NIAID) and the National Institute of Diabetes and Digestive and Kidney Disease (NIDDK), as well as funds from the American Partnership for Eosinophilic Disorders (APFED) and the Campaign Urging Research for Eosinophilic Disorders (CURED).
+A major advance in EoE is the formation of the Consortium of Eosinophilic Gastrointestinal Disease Researchers (CEGIR), which is part of the Rare Diseases Clinical Research Network (RDCRN), supported by the National Institute of Health through the National Center for Advancing Translational Science (NCATS).
+CEGIR is funded by NCATS, the National Institute of Allergy and Infectious Disease (NIAID), the National Institute of Diabetes and Digestive and Kidney Disease (NIDDK), the American Partnership for Eosinophilic Disorders (APFED) and the Campaign Urging Research for Eosinophilic Disorders (CURED).
 CEGIR aims to improve the lives of individuals with eosinophilic gastrointestinal disease (EGID) through innovative research, clinical expertise and education via collaboration between scientists, health care providers, patients and professional organizations.
-CEGIR also carries out a series of pilot studies testing new hypotheses concerning EGID.
-A key mission of CEGIR is to train the next generation of physicians with expertise in EGID through its training program.
-Educational material and full description is available through the CEGIR website.
+CEGIR also carries out pilot studies testing new hypotheses concerning EGID.
+A key mission of CEGIR is to train the next generation of physicians so they have expertise in EGID.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.